ChemChina to fund $43 billion Syngenta bid with recourse, non-recourse debt-LPC

-Yahoo Inc has been hit with a lawsuit saying it failed to safeguard more than $17 million (13.70 million pounds) it pledged to help jailed Chinese dissidents in a 2007 settlement.

-HONG KONG State-owned China National Chemical Corp (ChemChina) plans to borrow about $30 billion in recourse loans to help fund its $43 billion bid for Swiss seeds and pesticides group Syngenta SYNN.VX, Thomson Reuters LPC said on Thursday, citing banking sources familiar with the plans.
+HONG KONG State-owned China National Chemical Corp (ChemChina) plans to borrow about $30 billion in recourse loans to help fund its $43 billion bid for Swiss seeds and pesticides group Syngenta, Thomson Reuters LPC said on Thursday, citing banking sources familiar with the plans.

 The specific breakdown of the funding package has yet to be decided, but about $13 billion will be taken on by Syngenta as non-recourse debt, or debt that is not guaranteed by the parent company, with the remainder taken at the ChemChina level on a recourse basis, LPC said.